PrincetonUniversity/removing_tedium/03_aliases_and_shell_functions/README.md

 ## Weather

-Get a weather report for Princeton, NJ:
+Get a weather report for Princeton, NJ (UPDATE: this is sometimes not available due to overuse):

 ```bash
 alias wthr='/usr/bin/clear && date && curl -s wttr.in/princeton'